StevensND/emuswitch-backup/README.md

  This way seems to me the most correct and organized.
 I also did it this way since sometimes Yuzu creates another folder of your saves totally different from the one you had originally.
 The same thing happens if you do a full clean Yuzu installation.
 Credits to [u/Maxlastbreath](https://www.reddit.com/user/Maxlastbreath/) for the idea of getting the saves path this way.

  - In **Ryujinx version**, it will do the same.
 However, this time we don't need the qt-config.ini file.
 Ryujinx uses another method to save your saves totally different from Yuzu.
 [All steps here](https://github.com/StevensND/emuswitch-backup/blob/main/RYUJINX.md)

+Finally, all you have to do is select an exit route.
+A .zip file will be generated with all your saves.
+When you need them, simply extract the .zip and make sure to place the saves in the right directory.